Face masks are optional at this location. Keeping everyone safe and well is our top priority. We appreciate your support of our efforts. Learn more.

 Your safety and well-being are our top priorities.
 Duke Health visitation guidelines are updated based on recommendations from the CDC and our infectious disease experts.

-When you arrive, you will check in and register at the front desk, located near the building entrance on the main (second) floor.
+When you arrive for your appointment, you will check in and register at the front desk, located on the main (second) floor.
+The check-in desk for surgery is on the third floor.
 You will be asked to show your photo ID and insurance cards and pay your required co-pay(s).

 A typical first appointment at the Eye Center may involve some or all of the following steps: